 About natural Sodium and Salt.
-A natural source of sodium can be found in most basic vegetables, sodium as we know, will supply flavor.
+A natural source of sodium can be found in most basic vegetables.
+Sodium, as we know, will supply flavor.
 However, adding salt to a dish can be a problem for people with congestive heart disease or hypertension.
 In general, excessive amounts of processed salt should be avoided.
-To achieve natural flavor without the need to add table salt, kosher salt, or sea salt, we will use two basic vegetables high in natural sodium like carrots, and celery – in most soups, and stews and when preparing beans.
-They, along with onions and peppers will supply natural flavor.
-When onions, carrots, celery and/or peppers are dry sautéed (caramelized) using no oil, the natural flavors are released into the dish along with sodium for flavor.
-When salted in oil, the natural flavors cannot escape the coating of oil and adding salt is necessary to flavor the food.
+To achieve natural flavor without the need to add table salt, kosher salt, or sea salt, we will use two basic vegetables high in natural sodium like carrots and celery – in most soups and stews and when preparing beans.
+They, along with onions and peppers, will supply a natural flavor.
+When onions, carrots, celery, and/or peppers are dry sautéed (caramelized) using no oil, the natural flavors are released into the dish, along with sodium for flavor.
+When salted in oil, the natural flavors cannot escape the coating of oil, and adding salt is necessary to flavor the food.
 These basic vegetables supply the following:

 - 1 stalk celery 51mg sodium / 166mg potassium